|

 Further Information | Pārongo Anō

-Start Date: To be agreed with the successful applicant.
+Start Date: To be negotiated with the successful candidate

 At AUT we strive to be a place where people love to work and learn.
 We are committed to te Tiriti, excellence and inclusivity and aspire to be the University of choice for Māori and Pacific communities.
 We welcome people of all ethnicities, genders, sexual orientations, religious and political beliefs, socio-economic situations and accessibility needs.